Long-Short Fund Portfolio Manager Q&A

 Q: How do you as portfolio managers work together to manage the Long-Short Fund?

-We meet daily and discuss the portfolio as a team, and we also each review and discuss our ideas for potential additions to the portfolio on both the long and short sides.
-We each have backgrounds that we believe are complementary to one another and find it beneficial that each of us brings different experience from a sector perspective.
+We meet daily and discuss the portfolio and our ideas for potential additions to the portfolio on both the long and short sides.
+We have backgrounds that we believe are complementary to one another and find it beneficial that we bring different experience from a sector perspective.
 So with 80 to 90 total portfolio holdings, including longs and shorts, this structure allows us to make sure every position receives the necessary focus.
-Particularly on the short side, with the entire team actively involved there are a significant number of hours, and therefore substantial rigor going into each position.

 Q: Talk about your interactions with the analyst team.
 What do those conversations look like?